cosmos/ibc/spec/ics-024-host-requirements/README.md

 These functions MUST be permissioned to the IBC handler module (the implementation of which is described in separate standards) only, so only the IBC handler module can `set` or `delete` the paths which can be read by `get`.
 This can possibly be implemented as a sub-store (prefixed key-space) of a larger key-value store used by the entire state machine.

-Host state machines must provide two instances of this interface - a `provableStore` for storage read by (ie. proven to) other chains, and a `privateStore` for storage local to the host.
+Host state machines must provide two instances of this interface - a `provableStore` for storage read by (i.e. proven to) other chains, and a `privateStore` for storage local to the host.

 The `provableStore`: